Which Style Lobster Roll Is Best?

 Additional Ingredients: Simple vs. Even Simpler

-• Finely chopped celery for a bit of crunch.
+• Finely chopped celery for a hint of crunch.

 • A squeeze of lemon juice for brightness.

-• A light sprinkle of fresh herbs like chives or parsley.
+• A light sprinkle of fresh herbs like chives or parsley for a fresh touch.

 Overall Experience